nathanrenxin/Google-Cloud-Platform-project/README.md

 It is thus important to get contact and understand the different technologies behind cloud infrastructure.
 This project, part of the ID2210 - Distributed Computing, Peer-to-Peer and GRIDS, focuses on components of the Google Cloud Platform(GCP) such as compute, storage and network.
 We examined these components, deployed the necessary architecture and benchmarked their performance.

-The projected is done with GCP Java APIs.
+The project is done with GCP Java APIs.

+For detail, please refer to the report.